-When the baby hasn’t engaged and the due date is more than 8 days past, I’ve almost always found the baby to be in the posterior position.
+When the baby hasn’t engaged and the due date is more than 8 days past, baby may be in the posterior position.

 Why wouldn’t a posterior baby be as likely to engage?
 Less posterior babies have flexed heads (tucked chins).
 The longer front-to-back length of baby’s head can put the forehead right on mother’s pubic bone.
 Helping this baby to tuck their chin may help them rotate around and suddenly engage.